 Novigrad

-A refined Istrian escape — where stone streets, a sleek marina, and one of Croatia's finest food scenes meet the Adriatic
+A refined Istrian escape — stone streets, a sleek marina and one of Croatia's finest food scenes meeting the Adriatic.

 About Novigrad

-Encircled by the sea and traces of medieval walls, Novigrad feels intimate and polished — a place where tradition quietly meets contemporary Istrian culture.
+Encircled by the sea and traces of medieval walls, the town feels intimate and polished — a place where tradition quietly meets contemporary Istrian culture.
 Its compact scale makes it easy to explore on foot, and the pace of life here is unhurried and genuinely local.

-Novigrad is known not only for its scenic harbour and compact old town, but also for its exceptional food scene.
-Seafood, olive oil, wine, and truffles play a central role in local identity, earning the town a reputation as one of Istria's most understated gastronomic destinations.
+Novigrad is known not only for its harbour and old town, but also for an exceptional food scene.
+Seafood, olive oil, wine and truffles play a central role in local identity, earning the town a reputation as one of Istria's most understated gastronomic destinations.

 History of Novigrad